Honoring those you love

 Working with Dan

 Dan Minicucci was the first person I thought of to shoot this idea.
 I love working with Dan.
 We seem to have this habit of not working together for a few months, and when we do, packing multiple looks into one day of shooting.
 I also tend to plan every last detail and organize all of this information I think I’ll need to know.
 But then we take the first shot for a new look, and Dan will go, “Wow!
 We got it!
 Next outfit?”
 To which I’ll stand and stare at him, not sure if he is kidding before I ask, “Could we maybe take just a few more?”

 While discussing more ideas to shoot, I realized I didn’t have the type of dress for the look we wanted.

-So on my way to the shoot the next morning, I decided to stop by the store again and see if it was still there.
-Not only was it still there, but it was on sale for 50% off...which is almost always in my price range.
+The day before our shoot, I found the ideal dress.
+It fit perfectly, but the price wasn’t in my range.
+I went home from the store and literally thought about that dress all night.
+On my way to the shoot the next morning, I decided to stop by the store once more.
+Not only was it still there, but it was on sale for 50% off – which is always in my price range.

 I love when random things like that fall into place perfectly.

 As I said before, I love Fall.
 However, it tends to be one of the hardest seasons to sync up with other people to work on projects.
 Meaning I don’t have as many Fall shoots as I’d like.